 The FDA approves the practice of giving hormones to cows, sheep and goats.
 Some of these hormones are naturally occurring, like testosterone, estrogen and progesterone.
 Other hormones given to these animals are created in a lab, known as synthetic hormones.
 These synthetic hormones are made to mimic natural hormones.
 Hormone supplementation is practiced so the animal grows faster and produces more meat and dairy products.
 Other times, hormones are given to synchronize the reproductive cycles of the livestock and to increase birth rates.
 About 95 percent of U.S. beef cows receive some type of hormone, while 15 percent of dairy cows receive a synthetic hormone known as recombinant bovine growth hormone, rbST, also called rbGH.
 Dairy cows are given rbST to increase their milk production.

 Hormones in Milk

 Since cancer has been linked to hormone levels in humans, concerns have been raised regarding human cancer risk from milk from rbST-treated cows.
 Dairy cows treated with rbST have higher levels of a protein called IGF-1 in their milk.
 IGF-1 is a growth factor that stimulates living cells to grow, including cancer cells.
 Studies have shown that humans with cancer have higher levels of IGF-1.
-It is then thought that the higher than normal levels of IGF-1 in rbST-treated cows contribute to cancer in humans.
+The concern is that the higher than normal levels of IGF-1 in rbST-treated cows might contribute to cancer in humans.
 The FDA, though, concludes that IGF-1 in milk does not promote cancer in humans due in part to it being unable to act as a growth factor after being digested.